 Powerwing Style Scooters

 To the uninitiated, Powerwing scooters look like a tricycle without wheels.
-These scooters have a different deck, one that almost looks like an upside down or flying V formation that is reminiscent of some types of electric guitars.
+These scooters have a different deck, one that almost looks like an upside-down or flying V formation that is reminiscent of some types of electric guitars.
 Riders propel themselves forward on these scooters by moving their hips from side to side in a manner that mimics ice skaters.
-These types of scooters add another dimension to the kids scooter experience through their inherent drifting motion.
+These types of scooters add another dimension to the kids’ scooter experience through their inherent drifting motion.
 With practice, kids can do a complete 360-degree turn and continue riding without losing momentum.

 Whatever type of kids’ scooter you choose, you must keep several things in mind in addition to sound construction.
 One, keep your child’s age in mind.
 Younger kids should have three wheels instead of two until they can balance properly.
 Secondly, height is another important consideration.
 Make sure that the scooter can accommodate growth spurts both in height and weight.
 Thirdly, the model you choose should be something your child wants, not you.
-If you son or daughter expresses an interest in a certain type, check it out thoroughly.
+If your son or daughter expresses an interest in a certain type, check it out thoroughly.
 After all, the main aim of riding a scooter is to have fun.